 Is Equity Release Safe?

 Equity release is a big decision, and you should consider it very carefully before you make anything official or sign any paperwork.
-It is always recommended to speak to an independent financial advisor first who will be able to offer the best advice, guidance and support of what is the best option for your circumstances and how to proceed with the next steps.
+As well as reading this guide to equity release, it is always recommended to speak to an independent financial advisor first who will be able to offer the best advice, guidance and support of what is the best option for your circumstances and how to proceed with the next steps.

 If you are considering equity release then get in touch and one of the friendly, home finance experts at Bower will be happy to answer any of your questions and talk you through your options.